-In all housing developments which will, either individually or through phasing, result in the development of 5 or more units, there will be a requirement to provide or contribute towards good quality publicly usable open space (which may also include linkages to wider green networks or to the development of blue-green networks using existing watercourses) in line with the requirements set out in supplementary guidance.
+In all housing developments which will, either individually or through phasing, result in the development of 5 or more units, there will be a requirement to provide or contribute towards good quality publicly usable open space (which may also include linkages to wider green networks or to the development of blue-green networks using existing watercourses).
 Other development may also need to provide or contribute towards open space/green network provision.
+Supplementary guidance will provide detailed information relating to the standards for open space provision in housing developments.